huggingface/evaluation-guidebook/contents/model-as-a-judge/what-about-reward-models.md

 - A good place to find high performing models is the [RewardBench Leaderboard](https://huggingface.co/spaces/allenai/reward-bench).
 - You can look at how reward models have been used in the [Nemotron](https://arxiv.org/abs/2406.11704) paper.
 - For reward models that rate single prompts and completions, you can cache the scores of many reference models and easily see how a new model performs.
+- Keeping track of win rates or probabilities, e.g. as in [this](https://arxiv.org/abs/2410.11677v1) recent paper, can allow you to detect model degradation.